HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/ddc/integrating_voltmx_foundry/index.md

 ## WCM presentation components

 You may use an existing or new WCM library.
 For this example we have used a new library with default items such as site area and workflow.
-You will have to create WCM artifacts under 4 folders: Content, Components, Authoring Templates and Presentation Templates.
+You will have to create WCM artifacts under 4 folders: Content, Components, Authoring Templates, and Presentation Templates.

 !!!note
     Refer to [Creating web content libraries](https://help.hcltechsw.com/digital-experience/9.5/panel_help/wcm_config_wcmlibraries.html) for more in depth instructions on how to work with WCM libraries.